BaxterKirikiri/React-Chess/README.md

 This is a basic chess game created using a tutorial from https://levelup.gitconnected.com/how-to-create-a-simple-chess-app-with-react-e18c0179b167.

-I am planning on improving this chess game to allow for local two player gameplay and then online two player game play
+I am using Firebase to handle user authentication.
+I implemented this using a tutorial from https://medium.com/geekculture/firebase-auth-with-react-and-typescript-abeebcd7940a

+Current plan is to implement online two player functionality.